Composite Likelihood for Stochastic Migration Model with Unobserved Factor: The Stochastic Factor Ordered-Probit Model

-where $\psi$ refers to the joint probability distribution function (p.d.f.) of factor values.
+where $\psi$ refers to the joint probability distribution function of factor values.
 The above log-likelihood function contains a multivariate integral.
-The dimension of this integral is of order $T$, as there is a common factor value for each transition at time $t$.
-Therefore the exact computation of this likelihood is impossible and its approximation is often not sufficiently robust (see, Section 1).
-The MCL estimators are convenient alternatives for complicated nonlinear dynamic state-space models allowing for circumventing the high-dimensional integral.
+The dimension of this integral is of order $T-1$, as there is a common factor value for each transition at time $t$.
+Therefore the exact computation of this likelihood is infeasible and its approximation is often not sufficiently robust.\footnote{See \cite{Feng2008} for the discussion of robustness when simulations are used.} The MCL estimators are convenient alternatives for complicated nonlinear dynamic state-space models allowing for circumventing the high-dimensional integral.